boschresearch/statestream/README.md

 To end the demonstration, enter **exit** in the statestream terminal.

 Before running other provided examples, please set __visible_devices__ in **~/.statestream/stcore.yml** configuration file and read documentation on [devices](docs/devices.md).
-Also see the network [specification](docs/network_specification.md) and adapt especially paths and local devices specified in the **st_graph** example files.
+Also see the network [specification](docs/network_specification.md) and adapt especially paths, local devices, and the backend specified in the **st_graph** example files.
 For more information on the statestream terminal and visualization, please visit the [documentation](docs/README.md).
 Good places to start further reading are:

 * [Device handling](docs/devices.md)
 * [Getting creative](docs/getting_creative.md)